Illustration of two people shaking hands with geometric shapes overlaid

 Projects completed or in progress

 Health and social care costs associated with different levels of cognitive function in dementia: this project was funded by a pre-competitive consortium between King’s College London, Pfizer, Janssen and Lundbeck.
-Findings have been published
+Findings have been published.

-Developing a mechanism to ascertain negative symptoms of schizophrenia in mental healthcare clinical text: this project was funded by Roche.
-Findings have been published
+Developing a mechanism to ascertain negative symptoms of schizophrenia in mental healthcare clinical textthis project was funded by Roche.
+Findings have been published.

 Investigating the performance of an algorithm to detect parkinsonian adverse effects in people receiving antipsychotic polypharmacy: this project was carried out in collaboration with In Silico Biosciences.
-Findings have been published
+Findings have been published.

 Identifying markers of treatment-resistance and clozapine non-response using the CRIS dataset.
-This study was nested within the Schizophrenia Treatment Resistance And Therapeutic Advances (STRATA) research programme and was funded by H Lundbeck & Co AS, Discovery Pharmacol Res.
-Finding are currently being written up for multiple peer-reviewed publications which we plan to submit in the near future.
-Methods and results have been presented separately at:
+This study was nested within the Schizophrenia Treatment Resistance And Therapeutic Advances (STRATA) research programme and was funded by H Lundbeck A/S. Findings have been published in the following papers:

 Industry-supported CRIS-based PhD programmes